instana/openapi/spec/descriptions/putMaintenanceConfig.md

 **tagFilterExpression (OPTIONAL) (Closed Beta)**: tag filter expression used to filter alert notifications that will be muted (this field needs to be provided if **tagFilterExpressionEnabled** is set to true)

 ### **Scope**
-There are four supported scopes; application perspective, dynamic focus query, synthetics tests, all entities.
+There are four supported scopes; application perspective, dynamic focus query, synthetic tests, all entities.
 Below is the configuration corresponding to each scope:

 **1. Application Perspective**
 &nbsp;&nbsp; dfq: a valid dynamic focus query